Private Rental Assistance Policy

 Social housing providers recognise that establishing a tenancy in the private rental market can be difficult.
 To help people to access and maintain a tenancy in the private rental market, social housing providers can offer or facilitate access to the following private rental assistance products:

-The intent of this policy is to outline the various forms of private rental assistance available from the social housing sector in NSW.
+The intent of this policy is to outline the various forms of private rental assistance available in the social housing sector in NSW.
 The Private Rental Assistance policy supplement provides further information to support this document.

 2. Scope